Case Study · Parleva

 34s

-Median time from signup to first message, among those
+Median time from signup to first message

 83%

-Started speaking within 2 minutes, among those
+Started within 2 minutes

 Conversation Depth